mjon/WildCounts/_posts/2019-02-10-Why-you-shouldn’t-use-a-spreadsheet-for-data-entry.md

 ### Fruit salad formatting in columns

-For data analysis, each column needs to consistently contain one kind of data.
-For example, a column could contain just numbers, or just a set of categories, or just dates.
+For data analysis, each column needs to consistently contain one kind of data, for example, a column could contain just numbers, or just a set of categories, or just dates.
 Instead, the freedom of a blank spreadsheet lets you enter a wild mix of numbers, text, and question marks in any column.

 Each column should be set up to do one job only.
 Setting up a database encourages this level of thinking about your data.
 Spreadsheets don't, and almost inevitably that means a lot of wasted time reformatting spreadsheet data for analysis.